 Online Course Portal.
 In order to keep online course organization as simple as possible, and avoid complicated interfaces with unnecessary features, we will use a custom Online Course Portal.
-All work that you need to do for the course will be organized on your To-Do List, you will be able to see upcoming assignents and due dates for the next two weeks.
+All work that you need to do for the course will be organized on your To-Do List, you will be able to see upcoming assignments and due dates for the next two weeks.
 Each time you complete an item you can check it off your To-Do List.

-Everything for this course (all quizzes and exams, lecture notes, all emails to and from me, everything) is available in and must be completed through the Online Course Portal.
+Everything for this course (all quizzes and exams, lecture notes, documents) is available in, and must be completed through, the Online Course Portal.
 This is a website for which you will be given a login name and password.
-You may access the Online Course Portal at https://professorbella.com/math138
+You may access the Online Course Portal at https://professorbella.com/math2622